-Overnight windstorm takes out power to thousands in Puget Sound area, but drier, calmer conditions on the way
+Wind, floods, landslides pummel Puget Sound region and Mount Rainier National Park

 A pair of atmospheric rivers, like the one that finally relented overnight, boosted the rainfall totals.
 Most locations received rain on 28 of the 31 days in January.

-“We just never really caught a good breather,” he said, but that changes today.
+“We just never really caught a good breather,” Reedy said, but that changes today.
 “We caught a glimpse of blue sky.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.